Principles

 • Realistic planning with buffers: Include reasonable margins for unexpected events.

 • Team standards & working agreements: Document acceptance criteria, testing policies, code standards, security protocols, and team-specific definition of "done".
+Treat specifications as first-class design artifacts: written before implementation, precise enough to guide both human developers and AI-assisted tooling.

 Value Delivery & Quality